lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-newbies.md

 toc: true
 ---

-{{< lead >}}[Rust](http://rust.facepunch.com/) is one of the most popular titles in a new breed of first-person survival games pioneered by [DayZ](https://www.bistudio.com/games/dayz).
-The learning curve is savage and it's not always easy to figure out the best way to stay alive.{{< /lead >}}
+{{< lead >}}If you've just started playing [Rust](http://rust.facepunch.com/) or you're looking for tips to help get a base down you've landed in the right place.{{< /lead >}}

-If you've just started playing or you're struggling to get a base down you've landed in the right place.
  Rust is in [early access](https://en.wikipedia.org/wiki/Early_access) and [Facepunch](http://www.facepunchstudios.com/) are working to improve the experience for beginners before officially launching but unless you have friends who're already playing, you're on your own.

 The first thing to know about Rust is that you will die.
 A lot.
 And that's ok.
 It's a grind and the more loot you've gathered when you die the more frustrating it is.
-It's a part of the game though so don't sweat it, and don't expect sympathy from other players.
+It's a part of the game though so don't sweat it.
+And don't expect sympathy from other players.

 <small>**NOTE:** This article is written at the time of [devblog 192](https://rust.facepunch.com/blog/devblog-192/) and may be out of date and inaccurate after future updates.</small>

 ## Choosing a server

-In order to figure out the mechanics of the game a quiet server with less than 50 players is a good place to start.
-Intuition would suggest Facepunch's official servers are the safest place to start but they're riddled with cheaters and attract a less friendly crowd.
+The best way to figure out the mechanics of the game is on a quiet server with less than 50 players.
+You'd think Facepunch's official servers would be the safest place to start but there tend to be cheaters on them and they attract a less friendly crowd.

-A well maintained community server will keep tabs on cheaters and police players who are abusive or disrespectful.
-If you're playing on your own, look for solo/duo/trio servers as they restrict players to small groups and mean you'll avoid large clans and zergs.
+A well maintained community server will keep tabs on cheaters and police players who're abusive or disrespectful.
+If you're playing on your own, look for solo/duo/trio servers as they restrict players to small groups which helps avoid large clans and zergs.

-When you're learning the ropes other players are usually more hindrance than help so don't be scared to jump on an empty community server.
+When you're learning the ropes other players are usually more hindrance than help so don't be scared to jump on an empty server and go full PvE.

 ## The basics

-Once you've banged on a few trees and [nodes](https://rustlabs.com/item/rock) with your rock and collected some hemp (cloth) there are a few items you'll want to craft:
+Once you've banged on a few trees and [nodes](https://rustlabs.com/item/rock) with your rock and collected some hemp cloth there are a few items you'll want to craft:

 * [Stone Hatchet](https://rustlabs.com/item/stone-hatchet) <small>200 wood, 100 stone</small>
 * [Stone Pick Axe](https://rustlabs.com/item/stone-pickaxe) <small>200 wood, 100 stone</small>